ofirgall/dotfiles/README.md

 ---

 ## TODO
+* tmux-go + taskwariror - Annotate tmux session and go with tmux-go
 * nvim - on save session ignore more file like flog diffview fugitive and such
 * nvim - diffconflicts isn't perfect yet (need to test with multiple conflicts in file + merges that solved)
 * jira - write a plugin that solves the bigggest ui issues